usamec/travelling-santa/lower_bound/ilp_lowerbound/README.md

 3. cp ../adjust/adjust.dat
 4. ./ilp\_lowerbound.cpp.bin

-You may play with SOLVE\_SIZE constant.
+You may play with SOLVE\_SIZE constant or solver being used (slow/optimized)